PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 #### Lower and higher speed bonds compared to full cross-validation

 The current implementation of the algorithm is based on simple lists operations, so it's computation cost may be considered non-existent.
 Because of that the upper boundary of the time is equal to the time needed for full cross-validation.
-The lower boundary is equal to computing full cross-validation in the first trial and _k / n_ foldsin following ones, where _k_ is the first folds do try pruning and _n_ is the number of folds for cross-validation.
+The lower boundary is equal to computing full cross-validation in the first trial and _k / n_ folds in following ones, where _k_ is the first folds do try pruning and _n_ is the number of folds for cross-validation.
 With hight number of trials the value will converge to _k / n_.

 ### Implementation